kettubot/kAPI-docs/resources/Guild.md

 | id       | integer | image id       |
 | category | string  | image category |

+## Guild Permissions

+Due to the [mod roles](#docs:resources:guild/guild-configuration-mod-roles-structure) structure, there is an extra set of requirements a user must pass in order to access guild-related endpoints.

+If the required permission is `READ_GUILDS`, the user must also share that server with kettu.

+If the required permission is `MANAGE_GUILDS`, the user must also have the `mod` or `admin` role within that server.
+If no roles are configured, the permissions simply fallback to the `MANAGE_SERVER` Discord permission (which includes `ADMINISTRATOR`s and the server owner).

 ## Get Guild % GET /guilds/{guild.id#docs:resources:guild/guild-structure} % REQUIRES `READ_GUILDS`

 Returns the corresponding [guild](#docs:resources:guild/guild-structure) object.